 - The Defence of Darwin Experience was opened in 2012 to commemorate the 70th anniversary of the bombing of Darwin in World War II.
 It is part of the Darwin Military Museum.
 The Defence of Darwin Experience also provides information on the other significant military sites around Darwin.

 - The World War II Oil Storage Tunnels were built during World War II however were never actually used to transport oil from the harbour.

-- The Australian Aviation Heritage Centre, which has a huge B-52 bomber under its roof along with many other aircraft.
+- The Darwin Aviation Museum, which has a huge B-52 bomber under its roof along with many other aircraft.
 The B-52 is one of only two B-52 aircraft on display worldwide outside the USA.

 - The Museum and Art Gallery of the Northern Territory (MAGNT) is a worthwhile short visit to learn about the impact of Cyclone Tracy and to find out about the local indigenous history and art.
 A memorable exhibit is the stuffed remains of Sweetheart, a 5m 780kg saltwater crocodile.
 After seeing just how big a mature crocodile is you will definitely be more cautious about swimming in the Northern Territory!